davewongillies/MISTer-update_stv/README.md

 * `stv_rbf_type`: the type of ST-V rbf file, eg: `"unstable"`, `"DualSDRAM_unstable"`
 * `stv_rbf_path`: the path where to look for your ST-V rbf core file, Default: `/media/fat/_Unstable`
+* `manage_rbf`: whether `update_stv` will manage the symlinking of the core rbf file or not.
+For people who want to manually setup the rbf file and just have the MRAs managed by this script.

 ### Example config

 ```ini
 stv_rbf_type="DualSDRAM_unstable"
 ```

+An example ini configuration file can also be found in `/media/fat/Scripts/update_stv.ini.example`.
+This can be copied to `/media/fat/Scripts/update_stv.ini`.

+**NOTE** If copying this file from Windows be sure that in your editor of choice that you set Unix line (LF) endings for `update_stv.ini`.

 ## Keeping things up to date